KseniaSOS/memory_game/README.md

 # **Memory Game**
 Memory Game is a Python terminal game, which runs on Heroku.
-It is a simple logic game, where  users competes with computer, by finding all pairs of cards.
+It is a simple logic game, where the user competes with a computer by finding all pairs of cards.

 [View live website here](https://memory-game-3p-9d47756bf9a5.herokuapp.com/)